 In addition to showing promise at the molecular level, there have been animal studies showing curcumin to be a potential treatment in certain cancers.

-However, at this time, there are no human trials showing that turmeric is in fact a stand alone treatment for cancer.
-Further research is needed to fully understand its role and current research points to it being a helpful herb in the management of symptoms, such as pain associated with cancer.
+However, at this time, there are no human trials showing that turmeric is in fact a standalone treatment for cancer.
+Further research is needed to fully understand its role, and current research points to it being a helpful herb in the management of symptoms, such as pain associated with cancer.

-While clearly I am a big fan of turmeric, it is important to note that supplements aren’t intended to treat or prevent disease per the FDA.
+While clearly I am a big fan of turmeric, it is important to note that supplements aren’t intended to treat or prevent disease.
 And while I think a daily turmeric intake does have benefits for most, it isn’t meant to be used in lieu of medical treatments.
 Or in other words, if you have cancer, you’ll want to talk to your doc about what is best for you because turmeric alone isn’t likely enough.
 Or at least, we don’t have substantial evidence to conclude it would be.